bnb-chain/bnb-chain.github.io/docs/wallet/binance.md

 **Verify your balance has enough BNB to pay transfer fee**

-* Switch to Binance Chain testnet and copy your address, start with `tbnb1`
+* Switch to BNB Beacon Chain testnet and copy your address, start with `tbnb1`

 Note: for mainnet, the address starts with `bnb1`